mateuszszklarek/SDKforiOS/README.md

 ### Indoor objects selection

-When user selects or deselects indoor objects following methods from the map view's delegate are called:
+When user selects or deselects indoor objects, the following methods from the map view's delegate are called:

 ```swift
 func mapView(_ mapView: IndoorwayMapView, didSelectIndoorObject indoorObjectInfo: IndoorwayObjectInfo) {